 Analysis of participant responses to the statements ‘Catalan is a difficult language to learn’, ‘Spanish is a difficult language to learn’, ‘Catalan is a language that sounds bad’, and ‘Spanish is a language that sounds bad’ revealed no statistically significant differences in responses with regard to political orientation.
-All participants, independent of political orientation, showed unfavorable responses to these statements, indicating general consensus regarding attitudes towards perceived the level of difficulty of both Catalan and Spanish as well as toward how both languages sound.
+All participants, independent of political orientation, showed unfavorable responses to these statements, indicating that these particular attitudes are not connected to political orientation in these data.